BatchClayderman/onePaperMultipleTypesettingStyles/coFirstCorrespondingAuthors.md

 ## TSP

 The style of TSP is similar to that of Elsevier.
 The template actively offers marking ways of co-first and co-corresponding authors.
-Use the following between ``\Title`` and ``\abstract`` to achieve unity and common communication.
+Use the following between ``\Title`` and ``\abstract`` to achieve co-first and co-coresponding authors.
 ```
 \newcommand{\orcidauthorA}{0000-0000-0000-0003}
 \newcommand{\orcidauthorB}{0000-0000-0000-0004}